This post may contain affiliate links, please see the privacy policy for details.

 Meatball Polenta with Tomato FAQs

-If you sub your favourite low carb-friendly breadcrumbs for the panko and serve over zucchini “noodles” instead of polenta, this could definitely be a worthy keto addition to your regular meal rotation.
+If you substitute your favorite low carb-friendly breadcrumbs for the panko (or use pork panko) and serve over zucchini “noodles” instead of polenta, this could definitely be a worthy keto addition to your regular meal rotation.

 What is the difference between cornmeal and polenta?